thesadru/genshinstats/README.md

 # about this project
 ## contribution
 All contributions are welcome as long as it's in a form of a clean PR.
-Currently looking for literally anyone who has a chinese genshin account to help me make this project work for all chinese endpoints (right now it's mostly guesswork).
+Currently, I am looking for literally anyone who has a chinese genshin account to help me make this project work for all chinese endpoints (right now it's mostly guesswork).
 ## crediting
 This project can be freely downloaded and distributed.
 Crediting is appreciated.